 - Fear of being seen

-This fear makes people tighten up.
-And when that happens, the message loses impact, because the real person disappears.
+That fear makes people tighten up.
+And when that happens, the message loses impact because the real person starts to disappear.

 Instead of thinking: